viniciusmarson1/VMarson/README.md

-I'm Vinicius Marson, and I'm a Quality Assurance analys and I've been working in tech since 2015.
+I'm Vinicius Marson, and I'm a Quality Assurance analyst and I've been working in tech since 2015.
 I'm from Brazil.